-For the 2022-2023 school year, there will be a monthly half day.
-These half days are reflected on the school calendar.
+For the 2022-2023 school year, there will be a monthly early-release day.
+These early-release days are reflected on the school calendar.

-• On half days, the school day lasts from 7:30AM to 12:00PM
+On half days, the school day lasts from 7:30AM to 12:00PM

 The school building will open to students at 7:15 AM Monday through Friday.
 A consistent morning routine can be critical to a strong day of learning.
 All students should be in school by 7:30 AM in order to participate in our morning routines.
 Students who arrive after 7:30 AM will result in the student being marked "tardy".
 Students who arrive after 7:35am who did not take the BPS bus may not be eligible to receive breakfast.
-Late students will be considered unprofessional and may need to make up missed work during lunch and/or recess.
 Students should not be on school grounds after dismissal Monday through Friday without advance approval from the school.